gianpaj/fresnel/README.md

 }
 ```

-The examples given for each prop use breakpoint definitions as defined in the
-above ‘Setup’ section.
+The examples for each prop use breakpoint definitions defined in the above ‘Setup’ section.

-If you would like to avoid the underlying div that is generated by `<Media>` and
-instead use your own element, use the render-props form but be sure to **not**
-render any children when not necessary:
+If you would like to avoid the underlying div that is generated by `<Media>` and instead use your element, use the render-props form but be sure to **not** render any children when not necessary:

 ```tsx
 export const HomePage = () => {